Multi-Robot Trajectory Planning with Feasibility Guarantee and Deadlock Resolution: An Obstacle-Dense Environment: Numerical Simulations and Experiments

-In addition, four crazyfiles moving in a cluttered environment are shown in Fig~\ref{complex-scenario}.
+In addition, four crazyfiles moving in a polygonal environment as shown in Fig~\ref{complex-scenario}.
 Given initial positions, the targets are randomly chosen.
-After arriving at the targets, the new one will be published immediately and this process is repeated $5$ times.
-In this scenario, the feasible space is the irregular-shaped passage at the interval of polygon-shaped obstacles where the width of these passages ranges from $0.4$m to $0.7$m.
-By the help of MBVC-WB, where the warning band introduces an elastic interaction between the robots, a robot can squeeze out a way between the wall and other robots to avoid this trap as shown in Fig.~\ref{complex-scenario}.
-Such an inter-robot coordination in this scenario solves the deadlock problem.
+After arriving at the targets, the new one are published immediately and this process is repeated $5$ times.
+In this scenario, the feasible space is the irregular-shaped passage at the interval of polygon-shaped obstacles where the width of these passages ranges from~$0.4$m to~$0.7$m.
+Via the proposed deadlock resolution scheme, particularly the dynamic-priority mechanism, a robot can smoothly squeeze out a way between the obstacle and another lower-priority robot as shown in Fig.~\ref{complex-scenario}.

-At last, other two experiments as illustrated in Fig. \ref{other-exp} are carried out, where the scenarios are ``H"-transition and ``n"-transition, respectively.
-In these navigations, the safety is guaranteed and the coordination in narrow passage is properly achieved.
-In ``H"-transition, the right-hand rotation appears as in the previous simulation.
+At last, other two experiments as shown in Fig.~\ref{other-exp} are carried out, where the scenarios are ``H" and ``n" environments respectively.
+Therein, both the safety and deadlock resolution are achieved in narrow passages.
+In ``H"-transition, the potential deadlock is resolved via right-hand rule and the transition is completed within $9$s.
 Regarding the ``n"-transition, the intersection of two groups of quadrotors at the top passage is the main challenge for this mission.
 It can be seen that the proposed method resolves it as the quadrotors fly through the passage without sacrificing any speed.
-For a quadrotor, when encountering an oncoming agent, it can rapidly find a side to avoid collisions by utilizing MBVC-WB.
+As a result, the task is finished within $8$s.